 The varied profile of achievement of more mature learners is likely to include relevant work experience (paid and/or unpaid), participation and/or achievement of relevant qualifications.
 This may be used for recognition of prior learning (RPL).
 Learners may also hold RQF qualifications which will enable them to claim a credit transfer from part of the qualification.
 For further information please see the ATHE RPL, Credit Transfer and Exemptions Policy in the student information section on the Policies page of our website.

 For those whom English is not their first language we recommend the following standards of proficiency in English language skills or an approved equivalent for this qualification:

 If an international learner does not have formal certification in English, we offer him/her four weeks of free English language classes to enable him/her to meet an appropriate standard in English for this qualification.

-At London School of Social and Management Sciences duration of the ATHE Level 3 Diploma in Information and Digital Technologies is 4 months.
-The School runs three academic sessions in a year.
+At London School of Social and Management Sciences duration of the ATHE Level 3 Diploma in Information and Digital Technologies is 6 months.
+The School runs two academic sessions (September and March) in a year.
 Learners can join any session of their choice and convenience.